-Jeff Headrick is an independent FEE-ONLY financial planner with Inspire Financial Planning.
+Jeff Headrick is the Founder and CEO of Inspire Financial Planning.
 When Jeff was still in his teens his father died unexpectedly.
 While his father was a hard worker and a good provider, he did not have the best financial plan in place when he died.
 This personal experience, coupled with being inspired by Sir John Templeton, Warren Buffett, Dave Ramsey, and the laws of compound interest, prompted Jeff to enter the financial services industry in 1999.
 He has been helping people with their financial planning ever since.

 Jeff lives in Wilmington, NC with his wife and two children.
 He spends most of his spare time just across the Intracoastal Waterway in Wrightsville Beach, enjoying the beauty of the NC Coast.

 Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
 The information presented does not constitute financial, legal or tax advice and should be used for informational purposes only.
 Since individual circumstances vary, you should consult your legal, tax, or financial advisors for specific information.